Applicants for architectural registration must:

 To learn more about NAAB, or to see if a particular architecture program is accredited, refer to the NAAB website.

-The Architectural Experience Program (AXP), formerly known as the Intern Development Program (IDP), is a profession-wide, comprehensive internship program that contributes to the development of architects.
+The Architectural Experience Program (AXP), formerly the Intern Development Program (IDP), is a profession-wide, comprehensive internship program that contributes to the development of architects.
 The program was created to ensure that graduates from architecture programs would acquire the necessary discipline, integrity, judgment, skills and knowledge to practice architecture.

 Refer to the NCARB website for more information concerning the AXP.